 The recipe for these zesty caramelized lemon meatballs is adapted from a Tuscan family recipe.
-Best enjoyed with a side of roasted broccoli rabe!
+Best enjoyed with parmesan pasta and a side of roasted broccoli rabe!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Back in 2006, when I toured the Chianti region of Italy, I really wanted to attend a cooking class.
 Eating being the main reason why I wanted to go to Italy, I figured I should be able to bring new recipes home as a souvenir.

 I researched the numerous cooking school options but in the end, I didn’t want to pay a fortune and didn’t need anything fancy.
 I simply wanted to spend some time with an Italian cook and learn a few basic and traditional recipes.
 I ended up choosing a class at the Koinè Center, which also offers language classes.
 I think their offering might have changed a bit, but back then I was able to register for one single class held at night in the heart of beautiful Lucca.

 My teacher was the dynamic and friendly Alessandra, a thirty-something mother working in an office by day, teaching cooking classes by night.
 Very passionate about cooking and disappointed by the youth’s lack of interest in Italy’s cooking heritage, she said she was trying to do her part to get her grandmother’s recipes passed on, whether it was to fellow Italians or food lovers from around the world.